List of Regular Show characters

 These characters appear in the American animated television series Regular Show, created by J. G. Quintel for Cartoon Network.

-The series revolves around the daily lives of two 23-year-old friends, Mordecai (a blue jay), and Rigby (a raccoon).
+The series revolves around the daily lives of two friends, Mordecai (a blue jay), and Rigby (a raccoon).
 They work as groundskeepers at a park, and spend their days trying to avoid work and entertain themselves by any means.
-This is much to the chagrin of their boss Benson (a gumball machine) and their coworker Skips (a yeti), but to the delight of park manager Pops (a lollipop).
-Their other coworkers include a pig-nosed green humanoid called Muscle Man, and a ghost called Hi Five Ghost.
+This is much to the chagrin of their boss Benson (a gumball machine) and their coworker Skips (a yeti), but to the delight of Pops (a lollipop).
+Their other coworkers include a pig-nosed green humanoid nicknamed Muscle Man (real name Mitch Sorrenstein), and a ghost nicknamed Hi-Five Ghost (real name not mentioned in the show).